 If you worked a job before becoming a homemaker, you probably saw your home as a place to veg and recharge before heading back to work the next day.

-But now that you’re a homemaker, caring for your home and the people it is your primary job.
+But now that you’re a full time homemaker, caring for your home and the people in it is your primary job.
 And to live well in this role, you need to treat your home like something more than a pit stop.

 Putting healthy meals on the table important you?